Smona/thepoliticalrev.org/README.md

 ## Development

+Our current stack is [Jekyll](https://jekyllrb.com/), [Sass](http://sass-lang.com/), [React](https://facebook.github.io/react/), and [Webpack](https://webpack.github.io/).

 To get started, clone the repo.
 To get your dev environment set up:

 1. run `npm install`
 2. run `webpack`
 3. In a different console window, run `jekyll serve`

-All changes will be built and served at localhost:4000
+All changes will be built and served at localhost:4000.

 ## Testing Site

 Pushes to the master branch on GitHub will trigger a [Travis CI](https://travis-ci.org/politicalrev/thepoliticalrev.org) build.
 This will publish the site on GitHub Pages, to <https://politicalrev.github.io/thepoliticalrev.org>.